What is DeFi?

 3. Blockchain or stablecoin risks

-Ethereum transaction fees and congestion leads to inability to move in/out.
+Transaction fees and congestion on the Ethereum blockchain lead to the inability to move in/out.

 This was partly the problem in March when Maker Vaults got liquidated because no one could add ETH to meet the collateral ratio because ETH was congested.